Tiill/EmptyDirFinder/README.txt

 It expires empty directories and allows you to conveniently select the required directories before deleting.
-Be careful with system directories!